By anyone's reckoning, it's a unique and glorious achievement for

 volunteers has been invaluable.

-How can I help with the trail maintenance and
+How can I help with the

 Contact one of our trail partner groups listed here.
 They have